-There is no such thing as ‘business as usual’ in times like these, and in order to cope with this new reality, the government has introduced various schemes to provide relief to those affected.
-One of these schemes is the Coronavirus Job Retention Scheme, widely spoken of as the ‘furlough scheme.’
-Here we take a look at how this scheme works, and how it can help your company.
+There is no such thing as ‘business as usual’ in times like these, and to cope with this new reality, the government has introduced various safety nets to provide relief to those affected.
+One of these is the Coronavirus Job Retention Scheme, more commonly referred to as the ‘furlough scheme.’
+Here we look at how this scheme works and how it can help your company.

-What is the ‘furlough scheme’?
+What is the furlough scheme?

-How does it work?
+How does the furlough scheme work?

-80% of monthly wages covered by the government
+- A percentage of monthly wages covered by the government

-Individuals remain employed during the furlough period
+- Individuals remain employed during the furlough period

 What other help is available?